HandsOnDataViz/book/docs/HandsOnDataViz.md

 methods, and discuss why they are *not wrong* from a technical perspective, but nevertheless *very misleading*.

-### Lengthen the vertical axis to flatten the line
+#### Lengthen the vertical axis to flatten the line

-We’ll use the same method as shown in the first half of this tutorial, but in the opposite direction.
+We’ll use the same method as shown in the [Exaggerate Change in Charts section](how-to-lie-with-charts.html) above, but in the opposite direction.
 In the Google Sheets chart editor, customize the vertical axis by changing the minimum value to negative 5 and the maximum to positive 5, as shown in Figure
 <a href="#fig:temperature-axis-annotated">15.3</a>.
 By increasing the
 length of the vertical scale, you flattened our perception of the rising line, and cancelled our climate emergency…but not really.